2023 Best Value Journalism Bachelor's Degree Schools in Texas

 Top 10 Best Journalism Bachelor's Degree Schools

 Our analysis found The University of Texas at Austin to be the best value school for journalism students who want to pursue a bachelor’s degree in Texas.
-Located in the large city of Austin, UT Austin is a public school with a very large student population.
+Located in the large city of Austin, UT Austin is a public college with a very large student population.

 Angelo State undergraduate students pay an average of $8,186 in in-state tuition and fees each year.
 Journalism majors at Angelo State take out an average of $24,417 in student loans while working on their Bachelor's Degree.